drengskapur/fastmcp-runner/docs/building-apps.md

+---
+title: Building MCP Applications for FastMCP Runner
+description: How to package your Model Context Protocol application as a container image.
+Dockerfile examples, entrypoint requirements, health checks, and optimization tips.
+---

 # Building MCP Applications

 This guide covers how to package your MCP application so it works with FastMCP Runner.
 The requirements are straightforward, but understanding them helps avoid common issues.